powercodeacademy/metaprgramming-additional-practice/README.md

 Define an instance method, `#kind` that returns, as a symbol, its type.
 The valid types are:

-- `:square` - all sides equal, all angles 90°
-- `:rectangle` - opposite sides equal, all angles 90°
-- `:rhombus` - all sides equal, opposite angles equal
+- `:square` - all sides equal
-- `:parallelogram` - opposite sides equal and parallel
+- `:rectangle` - opposite sides equal
 - `:quadrilateral` - any valid four-sided figure

 The `#kind` method should raise a custom error, `SquareError` if the quadrilateral